Glass product that brings year-round savings.

 In the Midwest comfort comes at a high price.
 During winter, icy winds and sub-zero temperatures can run up heating bills.
 The same can be said for the summer months, when homeowners cope with solar heat gains and 90-degree temperatures.
 In order to maintain comfortable homes, both heating and air-conditioning units under go excessive peak loads.

 Energy efficient glass like Cardinal’s LoĒ² glass can make a year-round difference.
 It controls solar heat gains during the summer and winter seasons.
-This is no news to Cardinal but we wanted outside confirmation.
 Cardinal commissioned a two-year study in Fort Wayne, Indiana and the results confirmed our calculations.
-Energy efficient glass such as Cardinal LoĒ² reduces total energy usage up to 15%.
+Energy efficient glass such as Cardinal LoĒ² reduces heating and cooling energy usage up to 15%.

 The tests were conducted in 4 identical houses.
 Two were facing south and two were facing west.
 All houses had the following configurations: